Research Officer (Death Review) - [Archived Advertisement]

 - Excellent written and verbal communication skills, including the ability to communicate effectively with a broad range of people.

 - Well-developed organisational and administrative skills, including a strong ability to monitor, track and report on research projects and achieve defined outcomes within strict deadlines.

 - Knowledge of the broad range of issues relating to domestic and family violence.

 - Understanding of issues affecting Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, LGBTQ and intersex people, and people with disability, as well as competence in working effectively with people in these groups.

-- Experience or understanding of crime and justice issues as related to violence against women and children.
+1. Research or policy experience related to homicide and/or violence against women and children.

-- A track record of peer-reviewed published research.
+2. A track record of peer-reviewed published research

 - a covering letter addressing the essential selection criteria listed above

 The successful applicant will be offered the position subject to a criminal history check (also known as a police check).